wonik/wonikjang.github.io/_posts/2017-05-03-feature_extraction.md

 import pickle
 from scipy.misc import toimage

-### 1-1 Save 200 gabor masks of panda data frame ( Panda is the fastest one ) & convert it as tf objects
+### 1-1 Save 200 Gabor masks of panda data frame ( Panda is the fastest one ) & convert it as tf objects
 # -> Output: array of tf objects